Where do you find a $200,000+ Aston Martin V8 Vantage sportscar followed by a clunking white Indian Ambassador? In Turkmenistan, of course.

 Richard was fined $100 for smoking in his own car (smoking in public places in Turkmenistan is prohibited).
 After almost three hours of negotiation, their guide managed to convince the police officer not to impound the car and take their passports for a few days.
 As a result, they managed not to overstay their visas and made it on schedule to the Caspian Sea ferry from Turkmenbashi to Baku.
 If they survived the roads in Georgia, they should be arriving in London any day now.

-Royal Marsden and Future Hope Drive Home
+Future Hope Drive Home

 Max and George are driving an Indian Ambassador from Calcutta to London to raise money and awareness for an orphanage in Calcutta called Future Hope.
 Future Hope was started by a British banker working in Calcutta who began taking in street kids from the train station.
 This developed into a proper orphanage and has now grown into a network of several.